-After thriving in his duties as a volunteer assistant over the last three seasons, Kory Winter has taken over hitting and recruiting as a full-time assistant coach for Valpo in 2019.
+After thriving in his duties as a volunteer assistant for three seasons, Kory Winter took over hitting and recruiting as a full-time assistant coach beginning with the 2019 season.

 Winter, who earned his master’s in education from Muskingum, taught and coached at the high school level in Columbus, Ohio in 2011-2012.

 Winter was on staff in 2016 as Valpo enjoyed the seventh 30-win season in program history.
 He was also a part of the department’s first season in the Missouri Valley Conference in 2018, a year that featured an upset conference tournament win over Dallas Baptist, a team that went on to receive an at-large NCAA Regional berth.
 Valpo totaled four wins against teams that finished the season in the Top 50 nationally in RPI (DBU twice, Oklahoma and Illinois).
 The Fighting Illini were ranked 25th nationally at the time of Valpo’s victory in Champagne.

 Valpo set a program record for fielding percentage for the second consecutive season in 2018, finishing at .973.
 In addition, the team ranked in the Top 5 in program history in doubles, home runs and walks.